jacobp100/reasonml-playground-native/README.md

 Below is a list of stuff I would like to add, but we should properly consider React Native first.

 - React/web output view
-- JSON printing in console
+- Explore JSON output in console
-- Identify ReasonML arrays and lists, and provide better formatting
+- Improve formatting for identified BuckleScript objects (we do this for lists)
 - Customisable layout
 - Deeplinking for playground URLs, and ability to share projects (needs ReasonML to add manifest to their site)
 - File save/import/export